Jiali-Lisa/Eerie-Themed_Unity_Game_Project/README.md

 # Project 2 Report

+### Role and Responsibility
-My Role: Project Manager & Environment/UX Designer Responsibilities
+* My Role: Project Manager & Environment/UX Designer
+* Responsibilities
-Project Management:
+1. Project Management:

-Oversaw the full development cycle, including project planning, task delegation, team meetings, and documentation writing.
+- Oversaw the full development cycle, including project planning, task delegation, team meetings, and documentation writing.

-Environment Design:
+2. Environment Design:

-Designed and assembled all game scenes in Unity, integrating and modifying assets from the Unity Asset Store to fit the project's style and requirements.
+- Designed and assembled all game scenes in Unity, integrating and modifying assets from the Unity Asset Store to fit the project's style and requirements.

-UX/UI Design:
+3. UX/UI Design:

-Created and implemented all in-game dialogue text to enhance narrative engagement.
+- Created and implemented all in-game dialogue text to enhance narrative engagement.

-Designed and built the main game menu UI for an intuitive user experience.
+- Designed and built the main game menu UI for an intuitive user experience.

-Gameplay Flow Improvement:
+- Gameplay Flow Improvement:

-Developed seamless scene transitions to ensure a smooth and immersive gameplay experience.
+- Developed seamless scene transitions to ensure a smooth and immersive gameplay experience.

 ## Table of Contents